KrishDesai/KrishDesai/README.md

 My name is Krish Desai.
 A 14 year old coder, entrepreneur and thinker.
 I am currently learning and expanding my skillset in both Java and HTML/CSS.
 Enjoy a tour of my profile!
 You might see something cool 😎

-🔭 I am currently working on two things; expanding my development based organization called World of Devs (check it on instagram at @theworldofdevs) and launching my first ever startup (took me long enough 😓 )
+🔭 I am currently working on two things; expanding my development based organization called World of Devs (check it on Instagram at @theworldofdevs) and launching my first ever startup (took me long enough 😓 )

 ☎️ If you want to reach me, here is how:
 Instagram: @thekrishdesai